UKeiG CPD Course: Advanced Knowledge Management: Strategy & Digital Implementation

 Thursday, 23rd April 2020 - Sorry POSTPONED - to be rearrange later in the year

 This advanced course explores in depth KM strategic planning and how to implement KM platforms effectively in the digital workplace.
 It will help you to articulate an organisational business plan to champion and start you on the road to a pervasive and successful KM culture in your organisation.
 It emphasises the more enterprise-level implications of Knowledge Management, and is a more advanced course than Dion’s popular “Practical KM for Information Professionals”.

 - KM practitioners and managers who want to take their skills and knowledge to the next level.

 - Senior managers with responsibility for knowledge mobilisation and sharing initiatives who need an enterprise-centric view of KM

-- Senior professional services staff outside of library and information services (IT, Finance, Communications, HR, for example) who require a strategic overview of KM implementation issues
+- Senior professional services staff outside of library and information services (eg IT, Finance, Communications, HR) who require a strategic overview of KM implementation issues

 (This is a companion course to UKeiG's Pratical Knowledge Management Course, which is also delivered by Dion Lindsay.
-The next iteration of the Practical KM course will be in 2020.)
+The next iteration of the Practical KM course is 7th May 2019.)